Editorial Review

 Key Legal Distinctions Every Researcher Must Understand

-Research Use Only vs. Human Consumption: The most fundamental distinction in U.S. peptide regulation.
-Peptides sold "for research use only" (RUO) are exempt from FDA drug approval requirements.
-The moment a product is marketed, labeled, or sold for human consumption, it falls under FDA jurisdiction as an unapproved drug.
-This distinction governs labeling, marketing claims, and the legal liability of both suppliers and purchasers.
+The moment a product is marketed or sold for human consumption, it falls under FDA oversight as an unapproved drug.
+This line governs labeling, marketing claims, and legal liability for both suppliers and buyers.

-Compounded Drugs vs. Research Chemicals: Compounded peptides prepared by a licensed pharmacy under a physician's prescription are legal for patient use under sections 503A and 503B of the FD&C Act.
+Compounded Drugs vs. Research Chemicals: Compounded peptides made by a licensed pharmacy under a physician's prescription are legal for patient use under sections 503A and 503B of the FD&C Act.
 Research chemicals are not compounded drugs and cannot be prescribed.
-Understanding this distinction prevents researchers from inadvertently crossing regulatory boundaries.
-For a deeper exploration, read our article on whether peptides are legal.

-Dietary Supplements vs. Drugs: Some peptides (like collagen peptides and creatine peptides) are regulated as dietary supplements under DSHEA (1994), provided they were marketed before the Act's passage.
-Novel peptides introduced after 1994 generally cannot be marketed as dietary supplements without a New Dietary Ingredient (NDI) notification to the FDA.
-This distinction determines whether a peptide can be sold over-the-counter or requires prescription/research-only distribution.
+Novel peptides introduced after 1994 generally cannot be sold as dietary supplements without a New Dietary Ingredient (NDI) notification to the FDA.
+This determines whether a peptide can be sold over-the-counter or needs prescription/research-only distribution.

 What to Expect in 2026 and Beyond